 The most famous piece of history, however, is of Kanaka Pete.

 As the story goes, Peter Kakua, a Hawaiian immigrant labourer (known as Kanakas), worked as a coal miner in Nanaimo.
-He met and married his wife, Que-en, who was of aboriginal descent, and together they had a daughter.
+He met and married his wife, Que-en, who was of Aboriginal descent, and together they had a daughter.
 Shortly after the birth of their daughter, Que-en decided to leave Peter and threatened to take their baby with her.
 In a state of grief, Peter drowned his sorrows in booze.
-Later that night, and in a drunken stupor, he came home to find his beloved wife in bed with her father.
+Later that night, in a drunken stupor, he found his beloved wife in bed with her father.

-In a fit of rage, Peter wielded an axe and killed his wife, their daughter, his father-in-law, as well as his mother-in-law.
+In a fit of rage, Peter wielded an axe and killed his wife, their daughter, his father-in-law, and his mother-in-law.
 Realizing what he had done, he attempted to escape to Vancouver by canoe, first stopping on Newcastle Island.
 This is where he was captured.
 He was later hung at Gallows Point on Protection Island and was buried in an unmarked grave on Newcastle Island.

 There are also a few stories of people disappearing from Newcastle Island after going to the far side at night.